morganizzzm/EcommerceAgent/README.md

 ## Predefined Dialogues
 - Query: "What is the return policy for items purchased at your store?"
-  Expected Response: Information on the return policy.
+- Expected Response: Information on the return policy.
+Line 1
 - Query: "I want to talk to a human representative."
   Expected Response: Request for contact details.

+Line 1

 - Query: "Buy me a chocolate cookie"
   Expected Response: "I don't understand you."